-To convert a probe list into a feature track you select File > Import Annotation > Active Probe List
+To convert a probe list into a feature track you can just right click on it and select "Convert to Annotation Track".

 Feature searches into Feature tracks

 In addition to their name and description the core features have lots of different pieces of annotation in them.
 You can search through this annotation using the standard search tool and this can produce interesting lists of features which share a common property (Gene Ontology category, link to other dataset, biotype etc).
 Rather than just viewing these search results interactively you can choose to turn your list of hits into an annotation track so that they can be visualised over your whole genome, and so that you can subsequently use these for probe generation, filtering or reporting.